grow knowledge

 Stage 4: Young Bulbs

-In 8 months, the garlic plant starts to produce a small bulb, marking the beginning of harvesting young garlic, also known as fresh garlic.
+Typically, it will take about 6 to 8 months to grow from a garlic clove into a bulb.
+In the 8th month, the garlic plant starts to produce a small bulb, marking the beginning of harvesting young garlic, also known as fresh garlic.
 As the name indicates, plants at this stage refer to those hasn't fully matured yet.
 You can notice a moist leathery skin covering the heads of the garlic, which would eventually grow into the typical papery outer layers of a mature garlic bulb.

 Garlic Life Cycle - Young Bulbs